tegorman13/Dissertation/docs/Sections/diss_full_hugo.md

 <img
 src="full.markdown_strict_files/figure-markdown_strict/fig-ee-e1-1.png"
 id="fig-ee-e1"
-alt="Figure 28: A) Conditional effects of Model (ALM vs EXAM) and Condition (Constant vs. Varied).
+alt="Figure 28: A-C) Conditional effects of Model (ALM vs EXAM) and Condition (Constant vs. Varied).
 Lower values on the y axis indicate better model fit.
-B) Specific contrasts of model performance comparing 1) EXAM fits between constant and varied training; 2) ALM vs. EXAM for the varied group; 3) ALM fits between constant and varied.
-Negative error differences indicate that the term on the left side (e.g. EXAM Constant) tended to have smaller model residuals." />
+D) Specific contrasts of model performance comparing 1) EXAM fits between constant and varied training; 2) ALM vs. EXAM for the varied group; 3) ALM fits between constant and varied.
+Negative error differences indicate that the term on the left side (e.g., EXAM Constant) tended to have smaller model residuals." />

 To quantitatively assess whether the differences in performance between models, we fit a bayesian regressions predicting the errors of the posterior predictions of each models as a function of the Model (ALM vs. EXAM) and training condition (Constant vs. Varied).